Jewels of Gwahlur

 "Jewels of Gwahlur" is one of the original short stories starring the fictional sword and sorcery hero Conan the Cimmerian, written by American author Robert E. Howard.
-Set in the pseudo-historical Hyborian Age, it concerns several parties, including Conan, fighting over and hunting for the eponymous treasure in Hyborian Africa.
+Set in the fictional Hyborian Age, it concerns several parties, including Conan, fighting over and treasure hunting for the eponymous treasure in Hyborian Africa.
 The tale was first published in the March, 1935 issue of Weird Tales.
 Howard's original title for the story was "The Servants of Bit-Yakin".

 Plot summary

 Robert E. Howard set his story in Hyborian Africa.
 The Teeth of Gwahlur are legendary jewels, kept within the ancient city of Alkmeenon, in the country of Keshan "which in itself was considered mythical by many northern and western nations".

 Conan, following rumors of this treasure, journeys into Keshan and offers his services in training the local army against their rival, Punt.
 However, Thutmekri, a Stygian thief with similar intentions, and his Shemitish partner, Zargheba, also arrive in the country with an offer for a military alliance with another of Punt's neighbors, Zembabwei, with some of the Teeth to seal their pact.
 The high priest of Keshan, Gorulga, announces that a decision on the matter can only be made after consulting with Yelaya, the mummified oracle of Alkmeenon.
 This is all the treasure hunters require.
 Conan and Zargheba (independently of each other) travel to the city ahead of Gorulga's expedition.

 In the abandoned city, an initial atmosphere of the supernatural gives way to intrigue over the oracle.
 Zargheba has brought along a Corinthian slave girl, Muriela, to play the role of Yelaya and tell the priests to give some of their jewels to Thutmekri (he needed them to prove that the treasure was real, and then planned to invade and take the rest of the jewels).
 Conan is at first frightened by the living oracle, but quickly discovers the ruse.
 Intrigue and mystery follows as the imposter and the body of the genuine oracle switch roles.
 Gorulga, however, is innocent in this, genuinely attempting to consult his oracle.

 However, a fourth faction quickly appears.
 A Pelishti traveller, Bit-Yakin, had visited the valley where Alkmeenon is located centuries ago.
 When the natives of Keshan visited the site to worship Yelaya as a goddess, Bit-Yakin provided prophecies from a nearby cave.
 Eventually, he died there; his undying servants buried him as per his instructions and, free of their master's control, brutally slaughtered any priests from Keshan who attempted to visit the city to consult with Yelaya.
 Bit-Yakin's servants, revealed to be large gray-haired apes, kill Gorulga's party after they attempt to claim the jewels.
 Conan manages to acquire the chest containing the jewels, but is forced to abandon his prize so he could rescue Muriela.
 The two escape together and Conan ends his adventure by outlining a new plan.